crosscode-nl/influxdblptool/README.md

 ## TODO

-* Allow setting timestamp resolution.
 * Add a fluent interface.
+* Allow setting timestamp resolution and prefix on point.
 * Add comments for Doxygen doc generation.
 * Add more examples.
 * Setup continuous integration.